 “Study abroad is a worthwhile experience.
 Even though this year we can only study [overseas] remotely, I still felt the amicability from the host institution and met friends from different cultural background.
 During the three weeks, I completed one 6 points course and immerse myself in a country that I like.”

-It's been quite a year for all of us and while we've all helped shape and grow #usydonline and adapted to virtual learning, many students have taken this to another level with virtual global experiences.
+It's been quite a few years, from #usydonline and virtual learning, many students have taken this to another level with virtual global experiences.
 These are still available alongside in-person overseas programs.

-This year, there are a bunch of short-term programs taking place over the summer break with scholarships for study also available.
-Experience new cultures, meet students from around the world and engage in new learning, from the comfort of your own home.
-There are also virtual Open Learning Environment (OLE) in-country units to study a new language and culture.
+Over the summer and winter breaks, there are many short-term programs available for students.
+Experience new cultures, meet students from around the world and engage in new learning, from the comfort of your own home or travel overseas.

 It’s so much more rewarding being able to engage with content that’s real-life.
 You also get the taste of travel without the jet-lag and damage to your bank account.